 But when Yeshua (Jesus) began His ministry, it was so as to finally make this unknown world known.
 He was sent to declare, to unlock the gates and to throw open the doors into this hidden kingdom unseen by mortal man, but no less real.
 Yet His message was treated by many with contempt and they often mocked Him and considered that which He taught as mere nonsense.

-The following passage from LUKE concerning Yeshua's unveiling of this kingdom has been often misunderstood, but most generally it has just not been understood.
-Howbeit, we would do well to recognize what Yeshua was intending to say here, for it throws needed light upon the subject of the great mystery being the Resurrection.
+The following passage from LUKE concerning Yeshua's unveiling of this kingdom has been too often misunderstood.
+We would do well to recognize what Yeshua was intending to say here, for it throws vital light upon the subject of the great mystery being the Resurrection.

 Even though this verse at first glance might seem out of joint with those which proceed and follow it, when once understood it reveals a rank animosity, an outrage and unbelief from the established order to that which Yeshua had been endeavoring to reveal unto them concerning the kingdom of GOD.
 John Lightfoot, in his Commentary on the New Testament has an interesting and enlightening interpretation of verses 14-18, immediately after which Yeshua purposefully entered into a portrayal of the resurrection experience, both of a certain rich man and a beggar named Lazarus.
 Paraphrasing Yeshua's words, Lightfoot writes;